simonegaiera/mongodb-airbnb-workshop/README.md

 You can find the instructions here: [mongodb-airbnb-workshop](https://simonegaiera.github.io/mongodb-airbnb-workshop/).

 ## MongoDB SA Atlas Prep
-To configure the Atlas enviroment follow the instruction here: [developer-day-terraform](https://github.com/simonegaiera/developer_day_terraform).
+To configure the Atlas enviroment follow the instruction in the `util` folder: [util](https://github.com/simonegaiera/mongodb-airbnb-workshop/tree/main/utils).